Hyperion2220/gen-ai-agents-and-dev-tools/how-to-install-comfyui-and-manager-windows.md

   ```
 - The ComfyUI-Manager will be available within the ComfyUI interface once launched.

+## Shortcut Files
+- Use Anaconda PowerShell ComfyUI and ComfyUI files to create easy shortcuts

 ## Troubleshooting
 - Ensure your Conda environment is activated before running commands (`conda activate comfyui_env`).
 - If you encounter GPU-related issues, verify your CUDA version matches the PyTorch nightly build installed.